KaanOzen-mF/VirtualMarket/README.md

 9.1.
 Select Phone Category

 9.2.
-Select one of the phones in list
+Select one of the phones in the list **with Google Play icon**

 9.3.
 Click next